fastlane/docs/docs/actions.md

-  `xcpretty_report_junit` | Have xcpretty create a JUnit-style XML report at the provided path `xcpretty_report_html` | Have xcpretty create a simple HTML report at the provided path `xcpretty_report_json` | Have xcpretty create a JSON compilation database at the provided path `xcpretty_utf` | Have xcpretty use unicode encoding when reporting builds
+  `xcpretty_report_junit` | Have xcpretty create a JUnit-style XML report at the provided path `xcpretty_report_html` | Have xcpretty create a simple HTML report at the provided path `xcpretty_report_json` | Have xcpretty create a JSON compilation database at the provided path `analyze_build_time` | Analyze the project build time and store the output in culprits.txt file `xcpretty_utf` | Have xcpretty use unicode encoding when reporting builds

 </details>